j8ethr0/NuDefndr-Core/readme.md

 ## ⚠️ Disclaimer

 This repository exposes **core architectural components** for transparency, education, and privacy verification.
-It is **not** the full production NuDefndr app and cannot be compiled into a standalone build.
+It is **not a complete production NuDefndr app** and cannot be compiled into a standalone build.

 Dro1d Labs retains all rights to the NuDefndr app and its proprietary assets.